ggonnella/subclinical_dengue_scrnaseq/README.md

 In alternative, Cellranger counts from GEO can be put in the ``cellranger/results`` directory to run the pipeline from that point on.

+## Running single steps

-## Upstream analysis (individual samples)
+### Upstream analysis (individual samples)

 To run the upstream analysis, one case use the ``run_all_samples.sh`` scripts in the 001/002 (T cells) and 101/102 (B cells) P and V steps.
+The suggested way to do this is to create links to all the content of scripts under a new directory called rundir, and run the scripts from there.

 Thereby it is necessary to specify the own paths to this repository (prjpath parameter) and to R library containing Seurat 5 (libpath).

-## Upstream analysis (merged samples) and downstream analysis (after Harmony)
+### Downstream analysis (merged samples)

-To run the Rmd files, one can use the knit2html script under scripts.
+To run the Rmd files, one can use the knit2html script under scripts in the steps from 003/103 onwards.
+The suggested way to do this is to create links to all the content of scripts under a new directory called rundir, and run the scripts from there.

-Thereby it is necessary to specify the own paths to this repository (prjpath parameter) and to R library containing Seurat 5 (libpath).
+When running the scripts it is necessary to specify the own paths to this repository (prjpath parameter) and to R library containing Seurat 5 (libpath).

 ## Running the pipeline

+### Running all analyses, including secondary steps

 The ``run_[TB]_cell_analysis.sh`` script run all the steps for the T and B analysis starting from the Cellranger output.
 Thereby it is necessary to specify the own paths to this repository (prjpath parameter) and to R library containing Seurat 5 (libpath).
+This script runs all the processing and visualization steps, including secondary steps which were not used for the manuscript figures.

+### Running steps for manuscript figures only

+The steps necessary to generate the figures for the manuscript can be run using the ``run_minimal_[BT]_from_counts.sh`` scripts, located in the steps directory.

-## Running downstream analyses only
+### Running downstream analyses only

-The downstream analyses can be run by setting the ``import_integrated_rdata`` parameter to TRUE when running the ``harmony_post_processing.Rmd`` scripts of step 007 (T cells) /107 (B cells), storing the integrated data in a directory called ``integrated/T`` and ``integrated/B`` respectively, and running all steps from that script onwards.
+The downstream analyses necessary for to generate the figures can be run by storing the integrated data in a directory called ``integrated/T`` and ``integrated/B`` respectively, and running all steps from that script onwards, e.g. using the scripts in the ``steps`` directory ``run_minimal_[BT]_from_int.sh``, which only run the minimal set of steps needed to generate the figures for the manuscript.

-## Collecting results
+## Collecting figure elements

+First run the pipeline, e.g. using the ``run_[TB]_cell_analysis.sh`` script (run all steps, including non secondary analyses) or the ``run_minimal_[BT]_from_counts.sh`` script (run steps necessary to produce the figures, from Cellranger results), or ``run_minimal_[BT]_from_int.sh`` (run steps necessary to produce the figures, from integrated data).

-The results of the pipeline for the manuscript figures and supplementary figures can be collected after running the pipeline using the ``collect_results.sh`` script under ``analysis-1/results``.
+The results of the pipeline for the manuscript figures and supplementary figures can be then collected after running the pipeline using the ``collect_results.sh`` script under ``analysis-1/results``.